tomnguyen211/product-test/README.md

 **Description:**
 This project is a React application designed to display a grid of products based on a provided JSON file.
 The application includes the following features:
-- Product Grid Rendering (3x3)
+- Product Grid Rendering (3x3).
-- Sale Button (Apply 50% price)
+- Sale Button (Apply 50% price).
-- Cypress Tests:
+- Cypress Tests.

 **Start Sever:**
 1. Clone the repository: